GoogleForCreators/web-stories-wp/readme.txt

 * Fixed: resolved a minor issue when parsing text elements in the editor.
 * Minor code quality improvements and bug fixes.

-= 1.37.0 =

-* Feature: added support for [stickers](https://amp.dev/documentation/components/stories/amp-story-audio-sticker) for users to click and unmute the story.
-* Enhancement: raises minimum WordPress version to 6.3.
-* Enhancement: Various smaller performance improvements.

 == Upgrade Notice ==

 = 1.39.0 =

-This release contains performance improvements, resolves a translation warning on WordPress 6.7 and contains other minor bug fixes.
+This release contains performance improvements, compatibility with WordPress 6.8, and some minor bug fixes.